-I made the Rice Krispie treats following the recipe on the box the pour the whole thing on some wax paper to cool just enough so I could handle it.
+I made the Rice Krispie treats following the recipe on the box then poured the whole thing on some wax paper to cool just enough so I could handle it.
 I made balls in three sizes (head, middle section, base) and lined them up on my wax paper.

-I put my white melting chocolates (I used the bright white) in a microwave safe bowl and microwaved for 1 minute, stirred then microwaved another 15-30 seconds more to make sure there were no solid pieces.
+I put my white melting chocolates (I used the bright white) in a microwave safe bowl and microwaved for 1 minute, stirred then microwaved another 15-30 seconds more and stirred to make sure there were no solid pieces.
 If your chocolate is still a little thick, add a tablespoon or 2 of vegetable oil into the melted chocolate and stir to well combined.
-Then, using a fork, dipped each ball in the chocolate, taping the fork to the side of the bowl to remove any excess chocolate, and placed on the wax paper to set.
+Then, using a fork, dipped each ball in the chocolate and tape the side of the bowl to remove any excess chocolate, and placed on the wax paper to set.
 That was really the hardest part of this.
 The rest was putting them together and adding the fun touches.
 Let these set completely.
 You can put the wax paper on a cookie sheet then put the whole sheet into the fridge to help speed up the process.

-To make it easier to handle, I took each ball and added the decorations before I stacked them together.
-I took black melting chocolate and microwaved in an unsealed Ziplock bag for 1 minute, sealed the bag and kneaded to melt the chocolate.
-Then back in the microwave for another 15-30 seconds till there were no solid pieces.
-I cut just the tip off one of the corners of the bag and squeezed a test on wax paper to make sure the hole was big enough or if I needed to snip off a little more.
+To make it easier I took each ball and added the decorations before I stacked them together.
+I took a little black melting chocolate and microwaved in a Ziplock bag for 1 minute,then kneaded the bag a little.
+Then back in the microwave for another 15-30 seconds and kneaded the bag till there were no solid pieces.
+I cut just a tiny tip off one of the corners of the bag and squeezed a test on wax paper to make sure the hole was big enough or if I needed to snip off a little more.
 Make sure you line up your balls again to make sure you know which ball is for the head, the middle and the bottom.

 Working on all the smallest balls first I made the eyes and mouth.
 Then went on to the middle sized balls.
 Some I would put 3 “buttons” on just the middle ball and sometimes I would put 2 buttons on the middle and 2 on the bottom.
 I’ve done both and like both ways.
-Once decorated I put them on the wax paper lining up all the heads, then a line of the middle sections and another line of the bottoms.
+Once decorated I put them on the wax paper lining up all the heads, then a line of the middle sections.
 This helps when it’s time to assemble.
 Then taking orange melting chocolates in a Ziplock bag I microwaved the same as I did the black chocolate and cut off the corner.
 Taking the heads I squeezed the carrots on the face and let those set.

 When the hats were set I removed the toothpicks leaving a small hole at the top.
 This can be hidden with a dot of black chocolate or, the way I like it, to add some holly on top of the hat.
 I did this by melting a little green chocolate in a Ziplock bag but instead of cutting the tip off the bag I cut towards the bag just a little.
 This makes a ruffle effect when squeezing out the chocolate.
 I practiced a couple of times on wax paper to get the shape I like.
 Squeeze firm and slow to allow the ruffles to form.
 I put three leaves on top of the hat starting in the middle and squeezing outwards, then stop squeezing and pull away to make the tip of the leave.